JTRamirez/BRMS-Walkthrough/modules/part-six-putting-it-all-together.md

 Select all of the following that constitute _benefits_ to implementing a rules engine.

-- [X] Centralizing business rules makes such logic easier to administrate and modify.
+- [ ] XCentralizing business rules makes such logic easier to administrate and modify.
-- [X] The syntax of business rules is easier to understand and work with, compared to application code.
+- [ ] XThe syntax of business rules is easier to understand and work with, compared to application code.
-- [X] Updating business rules is significantly easier, faster, and more cost-effective than updating application code.
+- [ ] XUpdating business rules is significantly easier, faster, and more cost-effective than updating application code.
-- [X] Rules engines can speed up logic processing, especially for applications with many rules.
+- [ ] XRules engines can speed up logic processing, especially for applications with many rules.

 <!-- @end -->